leanneli1229-oss/DynamicWeb/README.md

 # DynamicWeb
 Weekly HW Uploads.
-A new respitory created and all files has put inside this respitory
+A new respitory created and all files has put inside this respitory.
+<p>Every Time when uploading the new files, encountering some conflicted problems</p>